 Download The Experiment Canvas™ as an 11"x17" scalable FREE PDF download

 (a 35″x56″ poster size version is coming soon)

 If you’re not clear on what the Change Planning Toolkit™ can do for you, please join me Thursday, June 8th at 9am PDT on Twitter for an Ask Me Anything (aka #AMA) session on the Change Planning Toolkit™ using the hashtag #cptoolkit and well, ask me anything!

-A future #AMA on the Disruptive Innovation Toolkit™ is coming soon too!
+A future #AMA on the Human-Centered Innovation Toolkit™ is coming soon too!